Wondering the best programming languages to learn today to ensure that you have made the right choice for many years to

 Python is popular amongst projects that involve data manipulation, machine learning, data science, web scraping, and general scraping needs.
 Getting started with Python is as easy as installing the main Python library on your computer, which takes only as long as your download speeds require.
 Shortly after that, you can fire up the terminal and start putting in Python-related commands.
-You can track your error reports directly from the terminal as well, so you don’t have to do things like open up the browser every time.
+You canalso track your error reports directly from the terminal, so you don’t have to do things like open up the browser every time.
 As a scripting language, Python is efficient.
 And learning Python is so easy!

-Not only are there countless resources produced on the topic, but you can also go to websites like GitHub and read the Python source code of the most popular open-source projects, and see with your own eyes of how easy it is to write complex programs using the platform.
+There are resources produced on the topic, but you can also go to websites like GitHub and read the Python source code of the most popular open-source projects, and se with your own eyes of how e it is to write complex programs using the platform.
 Salaries can quickly ramp up to $100,000+ for experienced developers.
-There’s a good reason why companies like Google and Dropbox are using Python to develop their core products.
+There’s a good reason why companies like Google and Dropbox use Python to develop their core products.
 The Dropbox desktop suite has been written solely using Python, which showcases the capabilities of multi-platform support for Python code.
 Google embraces Python so much that they have produced extensive (and certainly expensive) series of Python tutorials on the Google Developer Network.
-Moreover, you’ll find that Python supports many modern apps that we use on a daily basis.
+Moreover, you’ll find that Python supports many modern apps that we use daily.